dariol83/reatmetric/README.md

 ## Roadmap

 ### To version 1.1.0
-- Add support for a prefix tag (.e.g. $REAMETRIC) in ReatMetric configuration modules, in addition to $HOME, to allow the specification of a root path for the configuration via Java system property
+- Add support for a prefix tag (.e.g. $REATMETRIC) in ReatMetric configuration modules, in addition to $HOME, to allow the specification of a root path for the configuration via Java system property
 - persist implementation based on PostgreSQL and Timeseries
 - SNMP driver
 - SNMP generator for SNMP driver